ykk136/klogg/DOCUMENTATION.md

 Sometimes in log files there are text in base64 encoding, unformatted xml/json, etc. For such cases *klogg* provides Scratchpad tool.
 Text can be copied to this window and transformed to human-readable form.
+Use context menu to either add data to the current scratchpad tab or replace its content with selected text.
+There are shortcuts `Ctrl+Z` and `Ctrl+Shit+Z` for these actions.

 New tabs can be opened in Scratchpad using the `Ctrl+N` hotkey.